sashakoshka/arctica/README.md

 #### Dark themes
 * As text, icons, etc
+* As the default foreground color in a terminal

 ### Arctica 6
 `c2c9d6`

-Lifted background, equivalent to Arctica 2
+Lifted background, equivalent to Arctica 2.

 #### Light themes
 * For lifted elements, such as popups, some buttons/inputs, etc